-Let’s suppose you’re thinking about becoming a massage therapist.
-In that case, you’re probably already wondering about the best certifications or best classes to take, and of course — how much is it going to cost?!?
+If you’re thinking about becoming a licensed massage therapist, you’re probably already wondering about the best certifications or best classes to take, and of course — how much is it going to cost?!?

 Even a simple Google search for “massage therapy certification online” can send you down an endless rabbit hole of possibilities.

-To help you answer these questions — and set you on the path to becoming a licensed massage therapist! — we put together a Massage Therapist Certification 101 class.
+To help you answer these questions — and set you on the path to becoming a licensed massage therapist! — we put together a Licensed Massage Therapist 101 class.